sheilaje/weather-App/README.md

 ## Description

-This is a weather forecast App that pulls weatehr data for the city entered by the user.
+This is a weather forecast App that pulls weather data for the city entered by the user.

 ## Comopnent Structure